 Once a person’s brain is rewired for addiction to tobacco, scenarios that are associated with tobacco use (psychological triggers) can cause cravings for tobacco.

-Common triggers for people with a nicotine addiction are driving, drinking, music and even work.
+Common triggers for people with a nicotine addiction are driving, drinking, music, stress, work, and after meals.

 The Risks of Tobacco

 Most people, including those who use tobacco, are aware of the serious health risks associated with using tobacco.
 There are more tobacco-related deaths each year than all deaths from illicit drugs, alcohol, car accidents and murders combined.
 Many people with addictions have a desire to quit because they understand the health risks.
 Therefore, it is unsurprising that about 70% of tobacco users have a desire to quit.

 Some of the health risks associated with tobacco use include:

 - Heart disease

 - Mouth and esophageal cancer

 Treatment providers work with many insurances, including: